 Dani López-Velasco is a young but virtually life-long Spanish naturalist and wildlife photographer who lives in Salinas in Asturias province in northwestern Spain.

-A talented photographer, his wildlife photography trips have already taken him to more than 50 countries and all seven continents.
-The oceans are a particular favourite: he has been photographing on ‘pelagics’ all over the globe and organizes pioneering trips off Spain and the Canary Islands.
+The oceans are a particular favourite: he has been photographing on oceanic trips all over the globe and organizes pioneering boat trips off Spain and the Canary Islands.
 Dani loves helping beginners improve their art and is an approachable and enthusiastic guide who knows how to get the most out of trips for his group members.